-Note that MMD has an approximation which solely requires the samples from the distributions and does not demand the density functions explicitly.
-Given $m$-samples $\{x_1,...,x_m\}$ from $p$ and $n$-samples $\{y_1,...y_n\}$ from $q$, the MMD between $p$ and $q$ is approximated by \begin{small}
+Note that MMD has an approximation which solely requires samples from the distributions and does not demand their density functions explicitly.
+That is, given $m$-samples $(x_1,...,x_m)$ from $\nu$ and $n$-samples $(y_1,...y_n)$ from $q$, MMD between $\nu$ and $q$ can be approximated by $D_m(\nu || q) =$ \begin{small}

 \end{small}